 One of the most intimidating parts of filing a defective car claim is the idea of actually going up against a major vehicle or parts manufacturer.
 Nevertheless, your attorney can tap the grounds outlined above to help make the process run all the smoother.

 For example, common product liability claims give consumers the power to hold manufacturers accountable when they fail to produce safe, defect-free products.
-As a result, your defective car attorney will be able to easily use the Georgia Products Liability Act to highlight the manufacturer’s negligence and show that it played a pivotal role in your accident.
+As a result, your Atlanta car accident attorney specializing in defective car cases will be able to easily use the Georgia Products Liability Act to highlight the manufacturer’s negligence and demonstrate its pivotal role in your accident.

 Similarly, in some cases, a large group of affected individuals may be affected by the same defective vehicle model.
 There, a class action lawsuit may come into play.